pokt-network/shannon-tokenomics-static-tests/README.md

 - **Tokenomics_Compare** : This notebook makes a simple comparison (a single scenario) of two proposed models.
 - **Random_Scenarios** : This notebook tests many random network scenarios (services, relays and compute costs) and relays/nodes distributions over services on all the proposed models and then compares them head to head using several graphics.

+## [WIP] How to make TLM's avoid being gameable?

+1. Distribute rewards evenly.

+   1. How?
+All the POKT to be minted in a session should be evenly distributed evenly amongst all the nodes in that session.
+   2. Why?
+To avoid gaming the system and pointing at your own node
+   3. Issues?
+Free loader nodes.
+   4. How do we punish free loader nodes?
+Will require implicit QoS.

+2. Delaying CUTTM (discuss more later)
+   1. How?
+The delay mechanism for updating RTTM for each service.
+   2. Why?